Nuovalo/website/_pages/team.md

   - image_path: /assets/images/team/nuovalo-modern-tontine-manuel-garcia-huitron.png
     alt: #"Manuel Garcia-Huitron"
     title: "Partner, Head of Americas"
-    excerpt: "With more than 20 years experience in the pension business across the world, Manuel is a leading expert in Pension design, reform and regulation.
-Currently in LATAM, Manuel's role is to drive the Americas business operations and Nuovalo's development"
+    excerpt: "With over 20 years of experience in the pension business globally, Manuel is a leading expert in pension design, reform, and regulation.
+Manuel's role is to drive the Americas business operations and Nuovalo's global strategy."
     url: "https://www.linkedin.com/in/manuel-e-garcia-huitron-0b61934"
     btn_class: "btn--primary"
     btn_label: "Manuel Garcia-Huitron"